“Motorcycle touring style?” I hear you say.

 Motorcycle Touring Style: Conclusion

-As mentioned numerous times within this rambling, there are always compromises to be made.
+As mentioned, there are always compromises to be made.

 You can’t do everything, see everything or ride every magnificent road in the few days you have.
 So you need to decide early on what’s important to you.